ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 See the sack open before tou buy
 what is in it; for ho who trades in
 the dark a?ks to be cheated.
-Keen clear of a man t
+Keen clear of a man
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/ohi_odoric_ver01%2Fdata%2Fsn85038145%2F00415665799%2F1871030901%2F0861.jp2/pct:72.598628,73.034970,11.063465,21.478986/!600,600/0/default.jpg"/>
 </td>